Spixeez/ssgui/README.md

 ## Key Features
 Tabbed interface: Easily manage multiple SSH sessions in separate tabs

-Server saving/loading: Store your SSH server credentials locally for quick reconnection
+Server saving/loading: Store your SSH server credentials locally for quick reconnection, and they are encrypted (PS : /!\ Dont give your .fernet.key file to anyone ! /!\)

 Clean and modern UI: Minimalistic design focused on user experience and clarity